 How it's done

 At the second visit, the temporary bridge is removed and the new bridge received from the laboratory is fitted and adjusted.
-Then the bridge is cemented in permanently.
+The bridge is cemented in permanently.